 Section 319 funding has always been the main source of financial support for the NPS Program.
-Estimated Section 319 expenditures under the 2011-2017 Grants since January 2015 are \$10,607,530.
-Approximately 14% of the 319 funds expended (i.e., \$1,519,835) were used to support NPS Program staff and the balance of expenditures (i.e. \$9,020,357) were associated with local project implementation.
-Estimated non-federal match to the Section 319 funds was \$7,071,686.
-The non-federal match expended on NPS Program staffing was provided through the State General Fund and the balance of the non-federal match requirements for the reporting period was provided through the local projects in the form of cash or inkind services.
+Estimated Section 319 expenditures by the NPS projects under the 2011-2018 Grants since January 2015 are \$12,199,560, which equates to approximately 86% of the total Section 319 funds allocated to the state.
+The balance of 319 funds (i.e., 14%) awarded to the state are used to support NPS Program staff.
+The 40% non-federal match to the 319 funds expended on NPS Program staffing is provided through the State General Fund and the balance of the non-federal match requirements are provided through the local projects in the form of cash or inkind services.
 The primary local match contributors were Soil Conservation Districts and participating producers and/or landowners installing BMP.